lorensen/VTKExamples/src/VTKBook/01Chapter1.md

 Some of the data on the CD-ROM may be freely distributed or used (with appropriate acknowledgment).
 Refer to the local README files or other documentation for details.

 Several registered trademarks are used in this text.
 UNIX is a trademark of UNIX System Laboratories.
 Sun Workstation and XGL are trademarks of Sun Microsystems, Inc. Microsoft, MS, MS-DOS, and Windows are trademarks of Microsoft Corporation.
 The X Window System is a trademark of the Massachusetts Institute of Technology.
-Starbase and HP are trademarks of Hewlett-Packard Inc. Silicon Graphics and OpenGL, are trademarks of Silicon Graphics, Inc. Mac-intosh is a trademark of Apple Computer.
+Starbase and HP are trademarks of Hewlett-Packard Inc. Silicon Graphics and OpenGL, are trademarks of Silicon Graphics, Inc. Macintosh is a trademark of Apple Computer.
 RenderMan is a trademark of Pixar.

 ## 1.12 Bibliographic Notes